DevMountain/react-drills/README.md

 This project is geared towards helping you improve your React skills.
 We will provided minimal guidance compared to most afternoon projects that offer detailed instructions.
 Therefore, this project can be used as a good check if you are truly understanding and implementing React on your own.
 When you first go through these set of problems, you may need to look at solutions for help.
 The goal, however, should be to get to the point where you can complete all sets of problems without any help from solutions and/or mentors.

+The solutions provided in this project are just one way you can accomplish the project.
+If you are curious if you're solution is "correct", you can ask a mentor to compare your answer to the ones we are providing.

 ## Challenge

 Once you get to the point where you no longer have to look at the solutions and/or ask mentors for help, time yourself to see how long it takes you to complete all of these sets.
 After your first time, try to beat that time at least twice.
 The project is called React Drills for a reason!
 Repetition will help solidify these React concepts.